 Review - the effectiveness, impact on pupils progress and quality of SEND support are reviewed half termly.
-The SENDCO should ensure that these reviews feed back into the needs of the child and that support is being adapted where necessary.
+Teachers and SENDCO meet with parents too review these plans termly (more if necessary).
+Support is adapted where necessary and new targets are set.